 Lab Studies Link Talcum Powder & Cancer

-It is very sad when trusted consumer products cause illness or death from diseases like cancer.
+It is very sad when trusted consumer products cause illness or death from diseases like asbestos cancer also known as Mesothelioma.
 For many decades, people have used talcum powder on their bodies and on their babies to facilitate dryness and reduce rash potential.
-When the link between asbestos and lung cancer became noted, manufacturers did attempt to remove asbestos from talc products as well.
-Miners were very susceptible to inhaling fibers of asbestos which then travelled to their lungs, causing cancer.
+When the link between asbestos and lung cancer became noted, manufacturers did attempt to remove asbestos from baby powder products as well.
+Miners were very susceptible to inhaling fibers of asbestos which then traveled to their lungs, causing cancer.
 Women likewise may have been inhaling asbestos and talcum powder fibers during normal use of products like Johnson & Johnson Baby Power and Shower to Shower.

 Women & Talcum Powder